8 Steps to an Organized Pantry

 You may have a very similar, or different, list than mine.
 But either way, it’s good to have an idea of how many bins, baskets, or other types of storage you are going to want when you go shopping.

-One VERY IMPORTANT tip I have for you when it comes to choosing storage is trying to stick with ONE COLOR of the bins.
+**One VERY IMPORTANT tip I have for you when it comes to choosing storage is to try to stick with ONE COLOR of the bins.**

-Ideally, white storage bins should be your first choice, because they just look cleaner than getting colorful bins.
+Ideally, white storage bins should be your first choice, because they just look visually more organized than getting colorful bins.

 Another great option would be clear bins.
 Those can get a little more spendy though.